Delhi polls: Celebrations at AAP office as trends show thumping victory for party

 The party workers interpreted the AAP show as the victory of development works.
 "Delhi bach gaya," said 21-year-old Ramesh Sharma, an engineer and a volunteer who has been campaigning for the party for the past three months.

 "We have barely slept in the last few months.
 I can't tell you how happy we are.
 It has sent a very strong message that only development work talks, nothing else," he said.
-A stage, decorated with balloons and flowers, was also set up on the roof of the party office, from where Kejriwal is expected to address workers after the final results are announced.
+A stage, decorated with balloons and flowers, was also set up on the roof of the party office, from where Kejriwal addressed workers.

+The AAP chief won the New Delhi seat defeating BJP's Sunil Kumar Yadav.
+"I love you.
+It is a victory of the people of Delhi who considered me their son...
+Lord Hanuman has blessed us.
+May god give us more strength to serve people of Delhi," Kejriwal said in a brief address to joyous supporters.

-Accompanied by his political strategist Prashant Kishor and senior party leaders Gopal Rai and Sanjay Singh, the chief minister was at the party office, following trends but did not come out.
-According to the Election Commission (EC), the ruling Aam Aadmi Party is leading on 59 seats while the BJP on ahead in 11.
+During the address, Kejriwal was accompanied by his family and senior party leaders Gopal Rai and Sanjay Singh.
+He also met his political strategist Prashant Kishor at the party office earlier.
+According to the Election Commission (EC), the ruling Aam Aadmi Party has won 46 assembly seats and leading on 16 while the BJP won five seats and was leading on three.

 "We knew it.
 We have changed the politics of this country.
 Now it is Delhi, next is India," said a jubilant Sanjeev Singh, a party volunteer from Hari Nagar.
 "We hope we get such a clear majority that a message goes out that doing Hindu-Muslim politics will not work anymore," added another volunteer Fareen Khan.